xshyamx/restclient-mode/README.md

 | `C-c e f` | Open the current environment file |
 | `C-c e d` | Clear all dynamic variables |

-The last two functions are implemented as `restclient-outline-mode` minor mode, which is activated by default via hook for major mode.
+The narowing + show/hide functions are implemented as `restclient-outline-mode` minor mode, which is activated by default via hook for major mode.
 Remove this hook using `(remove-hook 'restclient-mode-hook 'restclient-outline-mode)` if you don't wish to have this behavior, or it clashes with any other binding for `TAB` like autocomplete.

 Query file example: